DvsenseDriver 1.2.4

 Save The Data Of The Dynamic Vision Sensor

-After the camera starts streaming data, you can use dvsense::DvsCamera::startRecording and dvsense::DvsCamera::stopRecording to stream the camera's raw data into a raw file. raw file,This is for subsequent playback and processing.
+After the camera starts streaming data, you can use dvsense::DvsCamera::startRecording and dvsense::DvsCamera::stopRecording to write the camera's raw data into a raw file.
+See raw file for subsequent playback and processing.

 camera->startRecording(out_file_path); // Start recording